o3de/o3de.org/content/docs-snapshot/welcomeguide/wg-how-lumberyard-works.md

 +  `Lmbr.exe`\-\-Provides a set of commands for managing and tracking Gems, capabilities, and 3rd party tools and packages\.
 +  `Lmbe_waf.exe`\-\-Provides a set of commands for automating the building and packaging of game projects with [the Waf build automation framework](https://waf.io/book/)\.

-All of these partsplus some not listed heredefine Lumberyard, and can be used to construct your game\.
+All of these parts—​plus some not listed here—​define Lumberyard, and can be used to construct your game\.
 As you incorporate Lumberyard systems and develop your own, you will want to communicate across them\.
 For that, we have EBus\.

 ## Working with Gems<a name="how-ly-works-extending"></a>